Ham Goo Sandwiches

-Once upon a time, I scribbled this recipe down for her before she moved across the country, wanting her to have some good dishes to make in her new town.
-My handwriting isn’t really that great, though I have been told it’s rather stylish, and because of this, she got confused when reading the recipe.
+Once upon a time, I scribbled this recipe down for my little sister before she moved across the country because I wanted her to have some good dishes to make in her new town.
+My handwriting isn’t that great, though I have been told it’s rather stylish, and because of this, she got confused when reading the recipe.

 I received a call from her a few months later, and the first thing out of her mouth was, “What the heck is Ham God?”